kush-gupt/ramalama-k8s/README.md

 [Ramalama](https://github.com/containers/ramalama) with Kubernetes makes it incredibly easy to run your own ChatGPT-like AI models in Podman, Kubernetes or OpenShift.
 Whether you're a developer, DevOps engineer, or AI enthusiast, this project helps you:

-- **Get started quickly** - Deploy AI models in minutes, not hours
+- **Quick Setup** - One command deployment of AI Models
-- **Use familiar tools** - Works with Docker, Kubernetes, and standard GitOps workflows
+- **Use familiar tools** - Works with Podman, Kubernetes, and standard GitOps workflows
 - **Kubernetes ready** - Includes monitoring, scaling, and security best practices
 - **Model variety** - Support for multiple LLM models and sizes
 - **Enterprise grade** - Built for OpenShift with proper RBAC and security policies